top of page

 Mobile check-in on your phone, mobile card key, extra cleanliness!

-I want to stay in a hotel where the attendees and customers also adhere to covid guidelines.
-I can trust hotels when I book them, and they say they adhere to guidelines, but I want to trust that the people who also use the hotel pay the same attention as I do.
+I want to stay in a hotel where the attendees and customers also adhere to COVID guidelines.
+I can trust hotels when I book them, and they say they adhere to guidelines, but I want to ensure that other guests pay the same attention to safety as I do.

 Clean(disinfecting) procedures before and after check-in/out.
 I think cleanliness has always been a controversial topic for hotels because the procedures are not transparent.
 Customers don't know what is done and what is not.
 I think it will be great to see some improvements in the area.